csswizardry/csswizardry.github.com/_posts/2017-10-30-airplanes-and-ashtrays.md

 safest way possible.

 For me, the ashtray is a symbol of pragmatism.
-Of course we don’t want people to smoke—we tell them not to!—but we have to accept that, at some point, they will.
+Of course we don’t want people to smoke — we tell them not to! — but we have to accept that, at some point, they will.
 This acceptance then paves the way for a more pragmatic compromise in which we don’t have the perfect world that we want, but we also don’t have a disaster on our hands.
 Nobody wins, but nobody loses.